Slayer95/aura-bot/FEATURES.md

 - Config now uses its correct extension (.ini)
 - Config is validated
 - Config can be hot-reloaded, including realms settings
+- Complex config values may use a json: prefix for JSON encoding
 - Blizzard.j, common.j moved to their own folder (jass/)
 - Games can be hosted from the command line
 - Games can be hosted from Windows Explorer